 That night some locals came and made paella for us but personally my mind was on the nearly 70km stage coming the next day.

 67km with 2031m ascent and 2083m descent.
-I used the same cannon ball strategy as stage 2 and 3 and since we had been split up in two groups with the slower half starting first I had the lead for the first two checkpoints.
+I used the same cannon ball strategy as stage 2 and 3 and since we had been split up into two groups with the slower half starting first I had the lead for the first two checkpoints.
 The Czech runner was the one closest to me and it wasn't until a steep downhill at about 25km he passed me.
-Soon after was a really impressive uphill section were everyone had to walk except perhaps the top 3-4 runners.
+Soon after was a really impressive uphill section where everyone had to walk except perhaps the top 3-4 runners.
 I had hurt my left foot 2-3 times during the first 20km on rocks and when we reached the top on the hill and checkpoint 3 I had to take off my shoe and numb my foot with ice.
 Quite a few runners passed me while sitting there.
 When I left I was close to a UK runner who I followed all the way to checkpoint 4 and 5.
 This stage had some of the most impressive uphill and downhill sections you can imagine.
 I'll never forget the feeling of going uphill for checkpoint 5 leaving it and then keep going uphill for checkpoint 6.

 I was out nearly 11 hours for this stage and was many times in tears.
-The pain in my feet was immense and was part cause by blisters blacked nails and me failing to realize that my feet was swollen and therefor need to untie my shoes a little.
+The pain in my feet was immense and was part caused by blisters blacked nails and me failing to realize that my feet was swollen and therefore need to untie my shoes a little.
 Some of the late downhills sections had me reduced to a crawl going slower downhill that I could walk uphill.

 Especially the last 2-3 hours was hard.
 I felt so extremely tired.
 Km by km went by without me taking notice.
-Once in a while there was a checkpoint or a support car with cola that could wake you up a little but most of the time you were a mere zombie putting one leg in front of the other without giving it any thought.
+Once in a while, there was a checkpoint or a support car with cola that could wake you up a little but most of the time you were a mere zombie putting one leg in front of the other without giving it any thought.